edalisay/leetcode_sql_50/README.md

 1. Each SQL solution is stored in its own file named according to the LeetCode problem title.
 2. Each file will contain both (a) the problem statement and (b) the SQL Code at the buttom of the script.
 3. The solutions are organized into folders based on their corresponding segmentation within the LeetCode website.
-4. There are seven segments in total:
+4. There are eight segments in total:
    - Leetcode SQL 50 Part 1: SELECT Problem Sets
    - Leetcode SQL 50 Part 2: JOINS Problem Sets
    - Leetcode SQL 50 Part 3: Aggregate Functions Problem Sets